 - a.
 Effective Date.
-The Agreement became effective on October 26, 2016, when it was signed by the Parties (the "Effective Date").
-Unless otherwise specified, the amendments hereby made to the Agreement will be effective as of the date this amended and restated version of the Agreement is fully executed by all Parties, as indicated by the last signature date. - b.
+This Agreement will become effective when it is signed by all parties.
+The effective date of this Agreement (the "Effective Date") will be the date this Agreement is signed by the last party to sign it (as indicated by the date associated with that party's signature). - b.
 Term of Agreement.
-The term of this Agreement began on the Effective Date and expires two years after the last day of the Performance Period of the Model. - c.
-The Performance Period of this Model will begin on January 1, 2017, and will end at 11:59PM (EST) on December 31, 2023 or at the end of a transition period as described in this section, unless this Agreement is sooner terminated in accordance with section 21, in which case the Performance Period concludes on the effective date of termination.
-CMS will offer the State an optional transition period to allow for an additional Performance Year of the Model.
-CMS shall make a written offer to renew the Agreement on or before March 31, 2023.
-The State shall accept or reject such offer in writing by a date and in a form and manner specified by CMS.
-In the event the State accepts such offer, the Performance Period of this Model will end on December 31, 2024, unless the Agreement is sooner terminated by either party in accordance with section 21.
+The term of this Agreement begins on the Effective Date and concludes at the end of Performance Year 5, or in the case of early termination of this Agreement by either party in accordance with section 21, on the effective date of such termination. - c.
+The Performance Period of this Model will begin on January 1, 2017, and will end at 11:59PM (EST) on December 31, 2022, unless this Agreement is sooner terminated in accordance with section 21 and in which case the Performance Period concludes on the effective date of termination.